sheng09/PHYS3070-2020/Week2/Lab1.md

 **Please submit**

-- Your Mathematica/Matlab, Fortran or C programs (it should work when executed), with full commenting
+- Your Python, Mathematica/Matlab, Fortran or C programs (it should work when executed), with full commenting
 - The output from the program,
 - The map with the solution (you can use a compass to draw circles),
 - A report.
 In your report, please answer the following questions: